 Skip to content

-Pour Methods & Temperatures for Soy Wax Candles
+Pour Methods for Soy Wax Candles

+A lot of people think that you need to heat the wax to 185ºF for making a good soy candle.
+Well, that’s not true.
 It will cool fast if you are heating a small batch of wax to pass to a pitcher to cool before hand-pouring it into jars.
 It means that you only need to heat a soy candle to 10-15 degrees hotter than the ideal pour temperature before pouring it.

 The most serious issue here is that of size.
 The method can work great for a few candles.
 However, what happens when you need to make 100 pounds or more?
 How do you keep a high degree of continuity for an extended period?